pachyderm/docs-content/2.3.x/contributing/windows.md

 ---
 # metadata #
 title: Developing on Windows with VSCode
-description: Learn how to set up your Windows machine to contribute to Pachyderm via VS code.
+description: Learn how to set up your Windows machine to contribute to {{%productName%}} via VS code.
 date:
 # taxonomy #
 tags:  ["developers", "windows"]